rmuxnet/ps5-linux-guide/docs/guide/Emulators/Nintendo/wii.md

 This guide does not condone or support piracy in any form.
 To comply with copyright laws and support developers, you should exclusively use your own legally dumped game backups.
 :::

-If you encounter performance issues, compatibility errors, or crashes, please consult the official documentation:
+::: warning If you encounter performance issues, compatibility errors, or crashes, please consult the official documentation:
 👉 **Official Resource:** [Dolphin Wiki](https://dolphin-emu.org/docs/guides/)
 :::